APTASU/Jam-project/README.md

 Sprint 2:

-finish battle code - not done / Tobi
+finish battle code - done / Tobi

-add multiple platforms and jelly launcher - not done / Grayson
+add multiple platforms and jelly launcher - done / Grayson

-make more sprites/characters - working on it / Noah
+make more sprites/characters - done / Noah

-add some of the sprites into the code - not done / Noah and Grayson
+add some of the sprites into the code - done / Noah and Grayson
 =======

 made main character sprite